USPS Gave Themselves 10 Years to Do an 18-Month Job

 Zoom out further and the picture gets worse.
 From <a href="https://www.gao.gov/blog/us-postal-service-losing-money-what-can-be-done-help-it" target="_blank" rel="noopener noreferrer">FY 2007 through FY 2024</a>, USPS has accumulated approximately $109 billion in net losses.
 They hit their $15 billion borrowing limit in 2012.
 They hit it again in 2024.

 This is an organization with 640,000 employees that hasn't been financially self-sustaining in nearly two decades.
-And the response was a 10-year plan.
+Their response was a 10-year plan.

 ## What $40 Billion Buys You